alphagov/paas-team-manual/docs/team/dashboard_mac_mini.md

 ## Pingdom

-We use the [Pingdom public status page](http://stats.pingdom.com/ejtodj13fqqx) ([documented here](https://help.pingdom.com/hc/en-us/articles/205386171-Public-Status-Page)) to display the uptime and current status of our healthcheck application.
+You can use the [Pingdom public status page](http://stats.pingdom.com/ejtodj13fqqx) ([documented here](https://help.pingdom.com/hc/en-us/articles/205386171-Public-Status-Page)) to display the uptime and current status of our healthcheck application.
+It is not currently presented on the monitors, as we did not find it useful enough.
 The Pingdom account is shared with other Government-as-a-Platform services, such as Notify, and there is only one shared dashboard for the entire account.

 We use the [Super Auto Refresh](https://chrome.google.com/webstore/detail/super-auto-refresh/kkhjakkgopekjlempoplnjclgedabddk?hl=en) Chrome extension to refresh the page.